TheCreeper/UselessLocker/README.md

 - Uses RSA + AES128/256 CBC PKCS7.
 - Sends encryption key to a server.
 - Works offline.
-- Store the necessary files in a zip archive appended to the executable (public key, config, html).
+- Store any necessary files in a zip archive appended to the executable.
 - Opens a webpage to notify the user.
 - Uses only the go standard library.